mikejick/hugo-geo/content/contact.md

 title = "Contact"

 +++
-Shoot me an email, I will respond as quick as I can.
+Shoot me an email; I will respond as quick as I can.